Expulsion of Poles by Germany: German Empire

 In the territories annexed during the Partitions of Poland, German authorities sought to limit the number of ethnic Poles by their forced Germanisation and by a wave of settlement by German colonists.
 Beginning with the Kulturkampf, laws were enacted to restrict Polish culture, religion, language, and rights to property.
-Bismarck initiated the Prussian deportations of 1885–1890, which affected some 30,000 immigrant Poles and Jews living in Germany who did not have German citizenship and were force to return to their country of origin.
+Bismarck initiated the Prussian deportations of 1885–1890, which affected some 30,000 immigrant Poles and Jews living in Germany who did not have German citizenship and were forced to return to their country of origin.
 This is described by E.J.
 Feuchtwanger as one of the precedents to modern policies of ethnic cleansing.
 In 1887 Bernhard von Bülow, the future Chancellor of the German Empire, advocated expelling Poles by force from territories which were Polish-inhabited and slated to become part of Germany.

 In 1908, Germany legalized the eviction of Poles from their properties under pressure from pan-German nationalist groups who hoped this law would be used to reduce the number of Poles in the East.
 This law however was only used once, due to its controversial nature.